pmenefee/python-docker-webapp/README.md

 # python-docker-webapp
+Builds a boilerplate web app that runs in a Docker container by using docker-compose.
+Also includes remote bugging settings for running your IDE within the container.

 ## Prerequisites
 1. Install [Docker](https://docs.docker.com/get-docker/)
-2. Insure you have installed the extentions:
+2. For VS Code, insure you have installed the extentions:
     * [Docker Extention](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker)
     * [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)